likenneth/othello_world/README.md

 # Othello World

-This repository provides the code for training, probing and intervening Othello-GPT.
+This repository provides the code for training, probing and intervening the Othello-GPT in [this paper](https://arxiv.org/abs/2210.13382).
 The implementation is based on [minGPT](https://github.com/karpathy/minGPT), thanks to Andrej Karpathy.

 ## Table of Contents